 Spending a lovely at the beach depends to a large extent on sun protection.
 We pay a high price for getting too much sun in the long run, so go to the beach as much as you want, but to avoid the burning that can cause so much harm, you can’t forget the sunscreen.
 The best thing of all is a gradual tan.

 In addition to your skin, you must also take good care of your eyes, so get yourself some sunglasses that you like to protect them.
 You have no excuse not to, since there are fortunately now many brands that offer sunglasses that meet all the requirements (good, cute and well-priced).

 Taking a bottle of water for your day at the beach will be the best decision you make.
 Keeping hydrated is essential and something that you can also do with a piece of fruit.

 An essential part of going to the beach is taking a bag to put all your rubbish in so you can then throw it away in an appropriate place.

 And, lastly and most importantly: enjoy and recharge your batteries because you are on holiday.

 WHERE TO STAY

-If you are looking for good beaches, Fuerte Hotels are definitely the best option for spending the night.
-The chain has beachfront establishments where you can enjoy its services and the best of each coast.
-Its 50 plus years’ experience is the best guarantee for spending your time just relaxing and enjoying the sun.
-Marbella, Conil, Grazalema, El Rompido, Estepona and Torrox are just some of the places where you can find this amazing hotel accommodation.
+If you are looking for good beaches, the best accommodation option is without a doubt Fuerte Hoteles.
+This chain has establishments where you can enjoy, in addition to its amenities, the best of each area of the region.
+Its years of experience are the best guarantee for dedicating your time to walking around these natural spaces and enjoying the best beaches bathed by the Atlantic and the Mediterranean.
+Marbella, Conil, Grazalema, El Rompido and Torrox are just some of the places where you can find this amazing hotel accommodation.